 Read more about visiting Utrecht in Best things to do in Utrecht in one day.

 The Hague is well known for its International Court of Justice and many other international government organizations.
 The city is also a home of the Dutch government and Dutch royal family palace.
 The Hague has nice green parks, historical buildings and some of the most popular beaches in the Netherlands.

 Visit Mauritshuis museum that has many famous art pieces by Dutch and other European artists.
 Spend time in Madurodam to admire miniature but very realistic versions of Dutch famous landmarks with tiny streets, canals and even operating toy buses and ships.
 There are many interesting museums and places to visit in The Hague.

 Read more about The Hague in our post – One day in The Hague.

 Visit the small city of Delft that is rich in Duth history and is world famous for its Delftware (Dutch blue pottery).
 Delft is only 15 minutes away from the Hague and you can combine visiting both cities in one day.

 Back in the 15th and 16th centuries Delft was one of the largest and major cities in the country and the place of residence of Prince William of Orange.
 The city was also a home of the famous Dutch painter Johannes Vermeer.
 Add to the mix Delftware factories in the city, and you get a perfect one day trip destination from Amsterdam!

-Read more about what to see in Deft in our post – Small Dutch towns you must see: Delft.
+Read more about what to see in Deft in our post – Visit Delft – the city of Dutch Royal family and Delftware.